Skycel9/Page-Menu/README.md

 # ⚠️ This repository is deprecated ! ⚠️
+This repository is deprecated, you can use them with library discord.JS V12 but with version 13 is not recommend

 # Page-Menu
 ### 3 functions for help to make a simple Page Menu for Discord's Bot with buttons.